dbsb-juntendo/descSPIM/DOCs/Data processing.md

-## 0-180 digree fusion by 3D slicer and Bigstitcher
+## 0-180 digree fusion with ANTs and Bigstitcher